 This shouldn’t be called hiking.
 “Goating’ or something like that is a better word.
 The last part of the trail is painful beyond imagination.
 After a couple of days of hiking, a pebbled path will feel like velvet to our feet, I swear.

 To get to that point our feet are trained on what can not even be called a rock-strewn path.
 It’s a surface completely filled with jagged stones, rocks that mostly lie in such a way that its sharpest side sticks upward.
 It’s a painful world of white rocks, kilometer after kilometer, uphill, downhill and everything in between, hour after hour.
-Every step jabs at the footsoles, the toes, the heels, the ankles or all of it together.
+Every step jabs at our soles, toes, heels, ankles, or all of it together.

 04 Taslica – Wild Camp Near the Ancient Fountain